chat21/chat21-web-widget/docs/sdk.md

 ### Before sending messsage
 This event will be fired before the message sending.
-Use this event to send custom attribute at your chat message.
+Use this event to add custom attributes to your chat message.

 Example: